scouten/ericscouten.dev/content/about/index.md

 CodeWarrior.
 In May I released a kit that patched the TCL sources to my version.
 It was an instant success.
-Over the course of that year, I talked with a few hundred developers who were using the kit and forged a relationship with Metrowerks that proved to be far more important my career than I ever could have anticipated.
+Over the course of that year, I talked with a few hundred developers who were using the kit and forged a relationship with Metrowerks that proved to be far more important to my career than I ever could have anticipated.

 Later in 1994, I left Minnesota to attend the University of Illinois